How to register for and use HMRC VAT for Agents online service, VAT EU Refunds, EC Sales List and Reverse Charge Sales List online services.

 - submitting your clients’ final VAT Return (VAT193) online

-- setting up a Direct Debit Instruction (DDI) online for your clients from the ‘At a glance’ page - please note that you must be an authorised signatory on your client’s bank account to do this online but if this is not the case, then there is a PDF version of the DDI available to download, complete and return to HMRC after your client has signed it
+- setting up a Direct Debit Instruction (DDI) online for your clients from the ‘At a glance’ page - please note that you must be an authorised signatory on your client’s bank account to do this online

 - requesting changes to your clients’ registration details, for example trading/business name or contact details